"If there are ten righteous Gentiles in the world," wrote

 life-sustaining errands and missions for hundreds of Jews who were

 strangers to her."
-Not only did she help to save the health of many Jews
+Not only did she help to save the health of many

 by giving up a large portion of her weekly rations, but she strove to